 The online submission portal can be accessed at https://trcreview.intensiveintervention.org; submitters must create an account to use the new system.

-If you are a vendor with one or more tools(s) currently on our academic progress monitoring chart, we ask that you register for an account - even if you are not submitting this year - so we can link you to your historical data.
-Instructions are embedded throughout the form, and submitters may direct questions about the new portal or submission form to ToolsChartHelp@air.org.
+If you are a vendor with one or more tools(s) currently on our academic screening chart, we ask that you register for an account - even if you are not submitting this year - so we can link you to your historical data.
+Instructions are embedded throughout the form.
+Submitters may direct questions about the new portal or submission form to ToolsChartHelp@air.org.

-Criteria for Review of Progress Monitoring Tools
+Criteria for Review of Academic Screening Tools

-For the purposes of this call, the NCII defines progress monitoring as follows.
+For the purposes of this call, the NCII defines academic screening as follows.